Spirit (rover): Power

 The rover uses a combination of solar cells and a rechargeable chemical battery.
-This class of rover has two rechargeable lithium batteries, each composed of 8 cells with 8 amp-hour capacity.
+This class of rover has two rechargeable lithium batteries, each composed of 8 cells with 8 Ah capacity.
 At the start of the mission the solar panels could provide up to around 900 watt-hours (Wh) per day to recharge the battery and power system in one Sol, but this could vary due to a variety of factors.
 In Eagle crater the cells were producing about 840 Wh per day, but by Sol 319 in December 2004, it had dropped to 730 Wh per day.

 Like Earth, Mars has seasonal variations that reduce sunlight during winter.
 However, since the Martian year is longer than that of the Earth, the seasons fully rotate roughly once every 2 Earth years.
 By 2016, MER-B had endured seven Martian winters, during which times power levels drop which can mean the rover avoids doing activities that use a lot of power.
 During its first winter power levels dropped to under 300 Wh per day for two months, but some later winters were not as bad.

 Another factor that can reduce received power is dust in the atmosphere, especially dust storms.
 Dust storms have occurred quite frequently when Mars is closest to the Sun.
 Global dust storms in 2007 reduced power levels for Opportunity and Spirit so much they could only run for a few minutes each day.
 Due to the 2018 dust storms on Mars, Opportunity entered hibernation mode on June 12, but it remained silent after the storm subsided in early October.